MicrosoftDocs/dynamics-365-unified-operations-public/financials/cost-accounting/access-security-cost-object-controller.md

 > Before **Access list hierarchy** can affect data in Power BI, **Access list hierarchy** and **Row-level security** in Power BI need to be paired.
 For more informaiton, see [Set up security for Cost accounting content pack](/dynamics365/operations/dev-itpro/analytics/setup-security-cost-accounting-content-pack).

 > [!IMPORTANT]
-> This topic shows the prerequisites that must be in place before you use the **Cost control workspace**.
+> This topic shows the prerequisites that must be in place before you use the **Cost control** workspace.

 For more information, see [Dimension hierarchy](dimension-hierarchy.md).